frankiewebster/Data-and-Code-A2---Frankie-Webster/README.md

 **This project was inspired by**

 The song was inspired by twinkle twinkle little star, correctly targeting the key public.
-The Lullaby vibe of the song reflects a nigh-time routine and early morning.
+The Lullaby vibe of the song reflects a night-time routine and early morning.
 The image of the star on the micro:bit also reflects this.
 This has also been inspired by a toothbrush I used to have as a child; it used to play a song sung by Rhianna and have positive connotations to those memories.